hackforla/food-oasis-la/about/index.markdown

 ##Our Team

-Food Oasis Los Angeles was born at a Hack for LA as a collaboration between volunteers from all walks of life.
+Food Oasis Los Angeles was born at a Hack for LA as a collaboration between volunteers from all walks of life.[More about our team](/team)

 ##About Hack for LA